 Cannabis requires full sun or artificial radiation to thrive—it’s not a plant that enjoys a lot of shade.
-It soaks up the rays and grows at a rapid rate.
+It soaks up the rays and grows at a fast rate.
 Both natural sunlight and artificial grow lights have their pros and cons.
 Each is superior to the other in specific ways.
 Let’s break these down and shine a light on which method will suit your needs best, if that’s an option in your home state.

 There’s no replacement for Mother Nature.
 Sunlight has served the needs of our planet for millennia and shows no signs of letting up anytime soon.
-Since the cannabis plant does its best with 10 to 12 hours of direct sunlight per day, it soaks up a tremendous amount of solar energy.
-Access to full, unfiltered sunlight should be the goal of all outdoor cultivators.
-Sunlight also has the advantage on operational costs since it’s free—and nothing is cheaper than free.
+Since the cannabis plant does its best with 10 to 12 hours of direct sunlight per dayduring its flowering period, it soaks up a tremendous amount of solar energy.
+Some growers have had success with considerably less hours of direct sunlight per day, but this is not ideal.

 The Uncontrolled Growing Environment

 Pests can be another problem outdoors.
-Deer, rodents, and other animals have been known to devour and damage cannabis, which can have a devastating effect.
+Deer, rodents, and other animals have been known to eat and damage cannabis, which can have a devastating effect on your crop.
 Insects can be an even greater problem.
 Some insects and their larvae will decimate lush cannabis flowers to the point that they’re seriously damaged and nearly useless for human use.

-Light-emitting diode lights are relative newcomers to the world of indoor cannabis cultivation.
-These lights are quickly gaining in popularity.
-While they are more expensive to purchase than other cultivation lights, refinements in manufacturing them has caused prices to come down.
-Although they initially cost more, they last longer and they use less electricity so they are less expensive to use over the duration of their life compared to other bulbs.
+While LEDs are more expensive to buy than other grow lights, improvements in manufacturing caused prices to come down.
+Although they initially cost more, LEDs last longer and they use less electricity so they are less expensive to use over the duration of their life compared to other bulbs.

-The most popular wattages are 200, 400, 600, and 1000, although other sizes are widely available.
+The most popular wattages are 200, 400, 600, and 1000 watts, although other sizes are widely available, depending on your garden needs.
 The lower wattages are used mostly by home growers, while the larger 1000-watt and higher wattage lights are favored by commercial growers.
 The electrical output and limitations of the power source must be compatible with the lights used.

 The Controlled Growing Environment